 Is your practice website generating a healthy flow of new patients?
 If not, don’t worry.
-There are plenty of online marketing initiatives you can get started on today.
+There are plenty chiropractic marketing initiatives you can get started on today.

 From blogging to social media and email marketing, consider these eight ways to grow your online presence.